Latest News

 “Even though education is moving forward, we seem to have that same problem where children feel anxious, they worry about going to school, and when they’re at school they sometimes feel isolated and that they don’t have anyone to sit with or play with.”

 It’s the problem that’s all too common- schoolyard bullying.
-But after seeing how conflict is effecting kids, teacher Sophie Whitehouse became determined to make a difference.
+But after seeing how conflict is effecting kids, teacher Sophie Sparks became determined to make a difference.
 She founded the anti-bullying initiative YOU CAN SIT WITH ME to support children suffering from anxiety, depression and feelings of isolation.

-Children are being encouraged to wear the highly visible band to help put an end to bullying and to make sure all children feel included whether that be at school, at a sporting club or at a community group.
+Children are being encouraged to wear the highly visible band to help put an end to bullying and to make sure all children feel included whether that be at school, at a sporting club or at a community group.Check out our full interview with Natalise Gruzlewski and learn more about the #YouCanSitWithMe initiative in the video below:

 We need schools to foster and nurture an inclusive culture.
-And we need more students to feel empowered to hold out a hand and say: “Hey, you can sit with me”.
+And we need more students to feel empowered to hold out a hand and say: “Hey, you can sit with

 Picture this: your child is in the school playground, feeling a bit lost and alone.
 Where do they go?
 And, more importantly, with whom do they seek company?
 You Can Sit With Me campaign aims to make a difference in the schoolyard.